 Your typical pay-per-click marketer is a Jack- (or Jill-) of-all-trades, experts in efficiently managing budgets and serving hyper-relevant ads, but also adept at client management, data analytics and, of course, reporting.
-Without the ability to produce concise, meaningful ppc reports, all of our work is for naught.
+Without the ability to produce concise, meaningful PPC reports, all of our work is for naught.
+Going from PPC campaign creation to bid, to clicks (and sales!) can be exhilarating.
+In a perfect world, crafting PPC reports for your clients isn’t just another item on your to-do list — it’s a gratifying capstone to all of the good work you’ve done.

 The meat and potatoes of a good report is always going to be the core KPIs (Key Performance Indicators) that you’ve outlined with your client.
 This is why it’s important to discuss what KPIs the client wants to focus on before you’ve spent any money.
 No matter what industry, no matter what client, our focus should always be ROAS (Return On Ad Spend), but individual client goals will vary, so your reports will as well.

-Sometimes this will mean focusing on certain conversion types over others (calls vs. purchases vs. sign-ups), and other times it could mean devoting more time to impression share and click-through-rate.
+Sometimes this will mean focusing on certain conversion types over others (calls vs. purchases vs. sign-ups), and other times it could mean devoting more time to impression share and click-through-rate (CTR).

 Just because you don’t think a particular metric should be the focus doesn’t mean you should exclude it from your reporting — it just means it’s up to you to convey the importance of the metric in comparison to where the client’s focus should be.
-So if the client is overly concerned with CPC, be sure to report on and monitor CPC trends over time, but also take time to shift the client’s focus towards meaningful KPIs that provide real value.
+So if the client is overly concerned with cost per click (CPC), be sure to report on and monitor CPC trends over time, but also take time to shift the client’s focus towards meaningful KPIs that provide real value.

 Every report should focus on the core KPIs you’ve outlined with your client, as well as the goals you’re shooting for.
 That could include customer acquisition, sales or leads at a certain cost, or higher funnel metrics (like CTR, impression share, CPCs etc).